The Damen Offshore Carrier (DOC) 8500 is new-generation small heavy-lift vessel (HLV) developed by Damen Shipyards Group.

 The vessel has a modular platform that allows for the installation of cable-laying and other support modules according to customer requirements.
 Modules can be attached in the building phase or retrofitted during specific operations.

-DOC 8500 has an overall length of 119.1m, cargo deck length of 85.2m and a moulded breadth of 27.5m.
-The depth to main deck and design draught of the ship are 9m and 5.8m respectively, and the deadweight tonnage is 8,300t.
+DOC 8500 has an overall length of 138.35m, cargo deck length of 85.2m and a moulded breadth of 27.5m.
+The depth to main deck and design draught of the ship are 9m and 5.8m respectively, and the deadweight tonnage is 9,300t.

 Desk equipment and systems

 The large deck offers an unobstructed area of more than 2,300m².
 It offers 20t/m² load capacity and superior roll-on/roll-off (Ro-Ro) capability.
-It can be installed with a knuckleboom crane, a stiff boom crane, a cable-laying installation, support for A-frame and electric-hydraulic driven harbour mooring winches.
+It can be installed with a knuckle-boom crane, a stiff boom crane, a cable-laying installation and support structures for A-frame and electric-hydraulic harbour mooring winches.

 DOC can be equipped with a DP2/DP3 system for conducting offshore loading/off-loading operations.
 It can be installed with additional retractable bow thrusters and/or installed power to optimise the DP2 functionality.

 Onboard navigation and communication systems meet global maritime distress and safety system (GMDSS) area A3 requirements.

 Auxiliary equipment and systems aboard the vessel include an efficient ballast system, sewage treatment plant, freshwater generators, a bilge water separator, a firefighting system, auxiliary and emergency gen sets, and separators for heavy fuel oil (HFO), marine gas oil (MGO) and lubricating oil (LO).

 DOC 8500 is also fitted with tanks for holding HFO, MGO, lube oil, potable and ballast water, as well as dirty oil, sludge, sewage and bilge water.